Background: Dulles International Airport

 Four submissions came from historic preservation organizations: the Art Deco Society of Washington, Docomomo DC (dedicated to conservation of mid-century modern architecture), Docomomo MidTexMod, and preservationist Joan Zenzen.
 These submissions collectively emphasized the national architectural significance of Eero Saarinen's 1962 Dulles terminal and advocated for preservation of the original structure as the centerpiece of any modernization program.

-Eero Saarinen's Dulles terminal is recognized as one of the most significant pieces of modern architecture in America.
-The terminal's iconic vaulted roof, its integration of passenger flow and architectural form, and its expression of mid-century modernist principles make it a nationally significant structure.
+Eero Saarinen's Dulles terminal is recognized as one of the most important pieces of modern architecture in America.
+The terminal's iconic vaulted roof, its integration of passenger flow and architectural form, and its expression of mid-century modernist principles make it a nationally important structure.
 The terminal is listed on the National Register of Historic Places and, due to its federal ownership, is subject to Section 106 review under the National Historic Preservation Act whenever federal action (including DOT approval of any airport development) is taken.

 Public Interest and Labor Concerns